ai-computing/aicomp/opt_prime/README.md

     optimus_p = Optimus_p(model, micro_batch_size, use_gpu=True, swap_opt_in_fwdbwd=True)

 ### Executing the optimizer step on the CPU
 When the 'swap_model_in_optstep' option is set to True, the optimizer’s step() phase is executed on the CPU.
-This option must be used together with 'swap_opt_in_fwdbwd', and by avoiding the GPU OOM issues that can occur when using 'swap_opt_in_fwdbwd' alone, it enables the operation of even larger models.
+This option must be used together with 'swap_opt_in_fwdbwd', and by avoiding the GPU OOM that can occur when using 'swap_opt_in_fwdbwd' alone, it enables the operation of even larger models.

     # Example of an 4-GPU setup with pipeline parallel size=4 and swap_opt_in_fwdbwd option is set to True
     optimus_p = Optimus_p(model, micro_batch_size, use_gpu=True, swap_opt_in_fwdbwd=True, swap_model_in_optstep=True)